Jarell Eddie

-Jarell Alexander Eddie (born October 30, 1991) is an American professional basketball player who last played for Al-Ittihad Jeddah of the Saudi Premier League.
-He played college basketball for Virginia Tech before splitting the first four years of his professional career in the NBA and NBA G League.
-Since 2018, Eddie has played in Europe.
+Jarell Alexander Eddie (born October 30, 1991) is an American professional basketball player for El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP).
+He played college basketball for the Virginia Tech Hokies before playing parts of four NBA seasons for the Washington Wizards, Phoenix Suns, Chicago Bulls and Boston Celtics, totalling 34 games between 2015 to 2018.

+Eddie went on to build a career overseas, helping lead French club SIG Strasbourg to a Leaders Cup championship while earning MVP honors in 2019, and helping U-BT Cluj-Napoca win the Romanian League and Romanian Cup while earning Romanian Cup Finals MVP in 2024.
+His career includes stops in Spain, Turkey, Greece, Puerto Rico, Saudi Arabia, and Mexico.

 High school career

 Eddie attended the Cannon School in Concord, North Carolina, where he was a five-year letter winner for coach Ron Johnson.
 He scored 2,600 points in his high school career and was an all-conference selection all five years.
 He was also an all-state selection as a sophomore, junior and senior.
 As a junior in 2008–09, he averaged 25 points and 8 rebounds per game while leading the Cougars to a co-conference championship in its first year in the Charlotte Independent Schools Athletic Association (CISAA).

 In November 2009, Eddie signed a National Letter of Intent to play college basketball for Virginia Tech.
 He went on to participate in the 2010 Capital Classic, and was ranked nationally #63 by Rivals.com and #77 by Scout.com.